so many things...

 Not sure if that plastic-like bag or container is compostable?

-Here's one sure way to know that Scraps can take that product:
+Here's one sure way to know that Scraps can take a product:

 look for the BPI Certified compostable label, from the Biodegradable Products Institute.